soundwaveprime/tgchizu/README.md

 # Description:

-A Telegram Bot written in Python language to mirror files on the internet to Google Drive.

-This is currently ***IN DEVELOPMENT***, and you ***WILL FACE BUGS***.
-Runs, haven't tested all functions yet.
+A Telegram Bot written in Python language to mirror files on the internet to Google Drive This is still currently ***IN PROGRESS***, and ***WILL NOT WORK*** due to buggy Mega Downloader.
+Will be fixed on a later date.

 # Credits: